California Hall (San Francisco, California): Music venue

-The space served as a periodic concert hall, primarily for rock bands in the mid-1960s.
+The California Hall building has an auditorium that served as a periodic concert hall, primarily for rock bands in the mid-1960s.
 In 1965, the venue hosted two productions by Family Dog; The Charlatans with the Ken Kesey and the Merry Pranksters Acid Tests happening (at the same time at The Fillmore, a bus moved between the two music halls).

-The Grateful Dead played with The Charlatans on May 29, 1966; and on October 31, 1966 with Quicksilver Messenger Service and Mimi Farina.
+The Grateful Dead played with The Charlatans on May 29, 1966; and on October 31, 1966, with Quicksilver Messenger Service and Mimi Farina.
 On June 19, 1966, Carlos Santana played with the three person Mockers band.

 On August 28, 1977, punk bands played including the Avengers, The Nuns, and Mary Monday.
-The last concerts were held in 1983.
+The last California Hall concerts were held in 1983.